Payroll can be a very rewarding and satisfying job, especially because everyone likes to be paid on time and accurately!

 Tax Free Allowance is £12,500 per annum and the Basic Tax code 1250L.

-The National Insurance Contributions (NIC) Primary (PT) and Secondary (ST) Threshold is £719.00 per month.
+The National Insurance Contributions (NIC) Primary (PT) and Secondary (ST) Threshold are £792 and £739 per month respectively.
 This is the level of earnings where you do not have to pay Employee/Employer NIC.

-For more detailed information about Rates and Thresholds please check this link.
+Find out more information about Rates and Thresholds here.

 For anyone paying back Student Loans from this tax year there is also a new category for “Post Graduate Loans” and Recovery will be at 6%.
 Anyone repaying Student Loan repayments Plan 1 and Plan 2 will continue repaying these at 9%.
 So it is possible that some employees will be paying Student Loans and Post Graduate Loans simultaneously.